Cereus jamacaru: Description

 The flowers are white open at night, and are about 30 cm long, with green and white outside the petals with a brown outer edge.
 The outer bracts are brownish to light green, the inner ones are white.
 The flower buds usually appear in the middle of spring and each flower lasts only for a night.
 They open at dusk and wither by the morning.

 After fertilization, the fruits are egg- to pear-shaped, about 6 cm in diameter and 12 cm long.
 These turn carmine to coral red when ripe and tear open lengthwise.
 Its fruit has a very strong violet color.
-The pulp is white with tiny black seeds, about 3 mm in size, and it is considered very tasty.
+The pulp is white with tiny black seeds, about 3 mm in size.